-If it’s your first time surfing here and you’re anxious about paddling out into the unknown, start with the busier beaches where you can follow the lead of experienced locals.
+If it’s your first time surfing here and you’re anxious about wading out into the unknown, start with the busier beaches where you can follow the lead of experienced locals.
 But generally speaking, you have nothing to worry about.

 Should I wear a wetsuit when surfing in Holland?

 Yes!
 In summer, you’ll need a wetsuit when surfing in the Netherlands of either a 3mm or 2mm thickness depending on the water temperature.
 However, no hoods, gloves, or boots required.
 In winter, you’ll need all of these items, with a wetsuit thickness of 5mm or 6mm.

 When is the best time to surf in the Netherlands?

 Usually, you’ll get stronger and more consistent waves in the winter months, with many beaches flattening out a bit during summer.
 But if you head to any of the hotspots mentioned above, you’ll find surfable waves year-round.

 Where can I buy surfing equipment in Holland?